-This is small-batch cream cheese frosting is a minimalist dream.
-It’s creamy, smooth and not too sweet.
+This small-batch cream cheese frosting is a minimalist dream.
+It's creamy, smooth, and not too sweet.
 It’s my favorite cream cheese frosting recipe enough for moderately frosted cakes and cupcakes.

 This frosting recipe is a perfect pair with my naturally red velvet cupcakes recipe.
 I don't know about you but I enjoy my cakes more when they're moderately frosted–the cake is the star and the frosting is just literally the "icing on the cake".

 - Small batch (around 6-8 cupcakes) cupcake frosted with a pipe.
 This could vary depending on how tall you make the swirls.

 - Cupcakes that are frosted with an offset spatula–you can frost 1 dozen cupcakes because you typically don’t use as much as you would piping.